The Best Scenic Drives In Hawaii

 Hana Highway

-One of the most famous scenic drives in the U.S, Highway 360 snakes its way along the sea cliffs of East Maui’s tropical and wet north shore, connecting the island’s most remote settlements with “civilization”.
-The Hana Highway is part of a 16th-century trail that encircled Maui, but with a paved road, came the tourists and to call this scenic drive merely “popular” would be a huge understatement.
+One of the world’s best scenic drives, Highway 360 snakes along the sea cliffs of East Maui’s tropical and wet north shore.
+It connects the island’s most remote settlements with “civilization”.
+The Hana Highway is part of a 16th-century trail that encircled Maui.
+With the completion of a paved road came the tourists.
+Nowadays, to call this scenic drive merely “popular” would be a huge understatement.
 The 44-mile (70 km) journey is beautifully slow going, crossing 54 one-lane bridges and nearly as many waterfalls.
-Not-to-be-missed highlights include the giant bamboo forest of the Pipiwai Trail, the Red Sand Beach in Hana, and the black sand beach in Waianapanapa (advanced reservations required).
+Not-to-be-missed highlights include the giant bamboo forest of the Pipiwai Trail, the Red Sand Beach in Hana, and the black sand beach in Waianapanapa (reservations required).

-Haleakala is the volcano that created East Maui, so immense that it is roughly the size of Manhattan!
-Known as “the world’s largest dormant volcano”, Haleakala reaches a staggering height of 10,023 ft (3,055m) and is responsible for much of the bizarre weather on the island.
-The road leading to its summit offers incredible views of the Central Valley and West Maui, but you’ll need to dress warmly as temperatures quickly plummet.
+Haleakala is the volcano that created East Maui.
+It is so immense that it is roughly the size of Manhattan!
+Known as “the world’s largest dormant volcano”, Haleakala reaches a staggering height of 10,023 ft (3,055m).
+It is responsible for much of Maui’s bizarre weather.
+The road to its summit offers incredible views of the Central Valley and West Maui.
+You’ll need to dress warmly as temperatures quickly plummet.

-A popular spot for watching the sunrise, the Mars-like summit of Haleakala hosts several large scientific instruments as well as a viewing shelter to help overcome the ferocious winds.
-The best way to truly experience the crater is by hiking part of the Sliding Sands Trail, but you can also begin the drive back down while making frequent stops in scenic lookouts, the finest of which is the Kalahaku Overlook.
+Part of Haleakala National Park, the summit is a popular spot for watching the sunrise (reservations required).
+The Mars-like summit hosts several large scientific instruments as well as a viewing shelter to help overcome the ferocious winds.
+The best way to truly experience the crater is by hiking part of the Sliding Sands Trail.
+However, you can also drive down to the coast while making frequent stops in scenic lookouts, the finest of which is the Kalahaku Overlook.

 Kahekili Highway